21 Blended Family Quotes That You Might Relate To

 - Maintain communication with your partner.
 The conversation described above may need to be ongoing.
 Research suggests that strong communication between partners can be an important part of creating healthy dynamics within blended families.

 - Try to empathize with your children.
 Young people may be more strongly affected by disruptions of divorce, remarriage, and cohabitation with new people than adults.
-Their emotion regulation abilities are likely not fully developed, and they generally have much less control over the process.
+Their emotion controls abilities are likely not fully developed, and they generally have much less control over the process.
 Making an effort to see things from their perspective may help you avoid miscommunications and hurt feelings.

 - Prioritize your partnership.
 Many parents feel they should always put their children’s needs first, but this attitude can lead to neglect of your spouse or life partner.
 A failure to put real effort into strengthening that relationship may lead to further instability within the home.
 It could also limit your children’s ability to regard your partner as a full member of the family.